-Xcel Energy is beginning construction activities to build the Big Oaks substation and the process of adding the second circuit to the existing CapX2020 transmission line as part of the Alexandria-Big Oaks project.
+Xcel Energy has begun construction activities in support of the Alexandria-Big Oaks project - building the Big Oaks substation and adding the second circuit to the existing CapX2020 transmission line.

 Big Oaks Substation